oklas/join-webpack-plugin/README.md

 Values is (bold marked is mandatory):

 * **`search`** - glob pattern or patterns array to find and prefetch files see [glob](https://www.npmjs.com/package/glob) module for reference
 * `skip` - substring or regular expression or array to skip some from searched results
 * **`join`** - function that make joining
 * **`save`** - function that produce result for saving to asset
 * `loaderOptions` - default options for loader of this join plugin, loader options described below

+The `search` param is like multi-require with glob patterns.
+The `search` param is mandatory but may be empty array.
+Only files that requred by `require` function in code will be loaded in that case.

+Any file that does not match to `search` or `skip` param but same time match to loader section in webpack config and required in code by function `require` will be loaded and joined anyway.

 ## Define joining

 The joining process need two function `join` and `save`.
+The pure functins is recommented for `join` and `save`.

 ### joining